Scotland Travel Guide

 Travel north from Glasgow along the west coast and you enter Argyll and Bute, a lovely region of sea lochs and coastal scenery mixed with high plateaus and haunting glens further inland.
 One of those glens is Glen Coe, famous as the site where the visiting Campbells massacred their hosts the MacDonalds in 1693.
 But Glen Coe offers far more than dreadful deeds to those who cross the high moors of Rannoch and descend the A87.
 This is one of the most spectacular nature reserves in Scotland, with superb walking to be had.

 Travel west from Glen Coe to some of the most beautiful islands in Scotland.
 Here is Iona, where pilgrims come in their thousands to visit the shrine of St Columba.
 A modern monastery marks the site where missionaries from Ireland established the first Christian presence in the north of Britain in the 7th century.
-A short boat trip from Iona leads to Fingal's Cave on the isle of Staffa, where you can see fabulous rock formations carved by centuries of wind and water action.
-Further south is the hill fort of Dunadd, capital of the old 6th century kingdom of Dalraida, the first truly Scottish kingdom.
+A short boat trip from Iona leads to Fingal's Cave on the island of Staffa, where you can see fabulous rock formations carved by centuries of wind and water action.
+Further south is the hill fort of Dunadd, capital of the old 6th-century kingdom of Dalriada, the first truly Scottish kingdom.

 Ayrshire and Arran

-The 'Kingdom of Fife' is bounded on the north by the River Tay, on the south by the Forth, and in the east by the North Sea.
+The 'Kingdom of Fife' is bounded on the north by the River Tay, on the south by the Forth, and on the east by the North Sea.
 The area is a study in contrasts; the inland, the countryside is given over largely to agriculture, but the golden coastline is dubbed the 'Scottish Riviera' for its miles of sandy beaches.
 Visit the mecca of golf at St Andrews, a magnet for golfers the world over.
 Beyond the 'Royal and Ancient' golf club are the ruins of St Andrews Cathedral.
-Travel south to Perth, where you will find the palace of Scone, the very heart of Scottish nationalism.
-Here for centuries Scottish rulers were crowned on the Stone of Destiny (sometimes called the Stone of Scone).

 Angus and Dundee